osamaalmughanni/Object.to/README.md

 ### The Problem

-The folder structure of Object is an important aspect of the tool, as it ensures that digital assets are organized and easy to find.
-By requiring users to follow a specific folder structure.
+The folder structure of Object is an essential part of the tool, as it provides a clear and organized way for designers to manage and share their digital assets.
+By requiring users to follow a specific hierarchy of libraries, categories, and objects, Object ensures that digital assets are organized and easy to find.

-In the context of Object, **libraries**, **categories**, and **objects** refer to different levels of organization within a folder structure. **Libraries** are the top-level folders that contain multiple **categories**, which are subfolders that can contain both **objects** or other subcategories.
-This allows designers to group their digital assets into broader categories and subcategories, making it easier to find and access the files they need.
-For example, a library of 3D furniture models might have categories for chairs and table, which would contain the individual objects (i.e., 3D models) of different chairs or tables.
+Libraries are the top-level folders that contain multiple categories, which are subfolders that can contain both objects and other subcategories.
+This hierarchical structure allows designers to group their digital assets into broader categories and subcategories, making it easier to find and access the files they need.
+For example, a library of 3D furniture models might have categories for chairs, tables, and sofas, which would contain the individual objects (i.e., 3D models) of different furniture items.

+Objects are the last folders in the path and contain the specific digital assets that designers need, along with metadata files that describe the asset and its author.
+This allows designers to easily access the files they need and see detailed information about the asset at a glance.

 ### Example